 Distance from Indore: 60 Km

 Perched serenely on the banks of the holy Narmada River (also called Ma Rewa by the locals), is the divine Omkareshwar temple.
-Thronged by pilgrims from all over the country all the year round, Omkareshwar is one of the 12 revered jyotirlingas in the country.
+Thronged by pilgrims from all over the country all the year-round, Omkareshwar is one of the 12 revered jyotirlingas in the country.
 During the months of July and August, the auspicious ‘saavan’ months, this spiritual abode of Lord Shiva is visited by thousands of devotees.
 Surrounded by hills and lush fields, Omkareshwar’s natural beauty is as soothing to the eyes as are its spiritual vibes for the soul.
-After the ‘darshan’ do take the boat ride along the Narmada to experience the mystical charm of this holy town.
+After the ‘darshan’ does take the boat ride along the Narmada to experience the mystical charm of this holy town.